flagship #3 · live · pro tier on paddle

 what people mean when they don't say it.

-text-first analysis for what people do not say cleanly. three cores: read a message, read a person, read a profile. tells is built for moments where the words are technically clear but the meaning is not: a careful reply from a client, a cold message from someone close, a profile that feels curated, a thread where the real ask sits between the lines.
+text-first analysis for what people do not say cleanly. three cores: read a message, read a person, read a profile. tells is built for the moments where the words are technically clear but the meaning is not — a careful reply from a client that uses too many words to say something simple, a cold one-line message from somebody who used to write three paragraphs, a profile that feels curated to within an inch of its life, a thread where the real ask is hiding two replies deep behind a polite preamble. you paste the text, tells returns a structured read: surface meaning, likely subtext, pressure level, contradictions, what they appear to want, what they appear to be avoiding, and a confidence score that admits when the signal is too thin to be sure.

 // what tells does, in three flows